Current status on pair-produced muon-philic vectorlike leptons in multilepton channels at the LHC: Summary

 \section{Summary}

 In this work, we studied the LHC searches for the pair productions of the fourth generation VLLs which decay to a SM EW boson and a lepton in the second generation.
 We recast the ATLAS analyses searching for the triplet lepton in the type-III seesaw~\cite{ATLAS:2020wop,ATLAS:2022yhd}.
 In general, the limits for the VLLs are weaker than those for the triplets because the production cross sections are smaller and our VLLs are Dirac fermions not producing the lepton number violating signals.
-In the minimal scenario, shown in Eqs.~\eqref{eq-BrEmin} and~\eqref{eq-BrLmin}, there is no limit beyond about $100~\GeV$ on the singlet VLL even with the Run-2 data, while the limit is at about 750 GeV for the doublet case.
-To obtain the limits for the singlet case using the Run-2 data, we should consider more dedicated analysis to overcome the small production cross sections, e.g. by lowering the threshold for lepton $p_T$'s, to be sensitive for the VLL masses within $100$-$200$ GeV, and searching for a $3\ell$ resonance decayed from a charged VLL.
+In the minimal scenario, shown in Eqs.~\eqref{eq-BrEmin} and~\eqref{eq-BrLmin}, there is no limit beyond about $100~\GeV$ on the singlet VLL even with the Run-2 data, while the limit is about 750 GeV for the doublet case.
+To obtain the limits for the singlet case using the Run-2 data, we should consider more dedicated analysis to overcome the small production cross sections, e.g. by lowering the threshold for lepton $p_T$'s, to be sensitive for the VLL masses within $100$-$200$ GeV, and searching for a $3\ell$ resonance decayed from a charged VLL, as done for the Run-1 data\cite{ATLAS:2015qoy}.
 For the singlet case, it would also be efficient to search for the decays via the SM Higgs boson which dominantly decays to a pair of bottom quarks.

 We also obtained the expected sensitivities at the HL-LHC with $3~\mathrm{ab}^{-1}$ data and found the future limits would reach to 420 (950) GeV for the singlet (doublet) case.
 It is remarkable that the future experiment will put the limit on the minimal scenario of the singlet VLL.
 Note that our analysis covers the general cases where the branching fractions can be different from those in Eqs.~\eqref{eq-BrEmin} and~\eqref{eq-BrLmin}.
 The most significant decay mode is $E^\pm, L^\pm \to Z \mu^\pm$, and hence the limits become the most stringent for $\br{E,L}{Z\mu} \sim 1$, and are weaker for smaller $\br{E,L}{Z\mu}$.
+Although our results are obtained for the muon-philic VLL scenario, we expect that the sensitivities for the electron-philic VLLs will be basically the same as those for muon-philic VLLs studied in this paper, because the reconstruction efficiencies for electrons and muons are similar and all the cuts applied are the same.

 The muon-philic VLLs are known to be a good candidate to explain the muon $g-2$ anomaly.
 In such a case, the chiral enhancement of the muon $g-2$ by the muon-philic VLLs is correlated to the rate for $h\to \mu^+ \mu^-$, and the VLLs lighter than about 500 GeV may be excluded~\cite{Dermisek:2013gta,Dermisek:2020cod,Dermisek:2021ajd}.
 Our searches can constrain the scenarios of explaining the muon $g-2$ by the chiral enhancement of light VLL correlated with the rate for $h\to \mu^+\mu^-$ as well.
 The comprehensive study for the VLL explanation of the muon $g-2$ is our future work.